 We don’t want you to be stressing about going back to work.
 We’re here to help you feel less stressed about preparing your teams to work from home long term - particularly in terms of setting up their tech.

-Or getting back to a new, smaller office or upgrading tech which you have neglected and you now know it must be brought up to modern-day standards.
+Or getting back to a new, smaller office or upgrading tech that you have neglected and you now know it must be brought up to modern-day standards.

 There are several things to think about which may have been overlooked during the extraordinary lockdown period.